 First of all, we perform a pre-anaesthetic blood screen prior to any surgical procedure.
 We do this to ensure that your pet is healthy enough to undergo surgery.
 A pre-anaesthetic blood screen allows us to assess your pet’s overall health, particularly the function of vital organs such as the kidneys and liver.
 Any abnormalities can affect the way that your pet handles the anaesthetic.
 In many cases this influences our choice of anaesthetic.

 Additionally, we routinely use intravenous fluids for all surgical patients.
 Intravenous fluids keep up the blood pressure and the rate at which the kidneys are supplied with fluid.
 This helps to protect them during the surgery.
 Animals that are on intravenous fluids while under anaesthetic are able to flush the anaesthetic drugs out of their system quicker, and typically have safer and faster recoveries.

 Pain control is a critical part of your pet’s recovery from illness and surgery.
 Quite simply, the more comfortable they are, the faster they recover.
 It is important that patients eat and move around after surgery to keep their digestive system working and to keep their muscles and joints from seizing up!

 Pain control has come a long way in veterinary medicine over the past 15 years.
 We now realize that pets probably feel pain in much the same way that we do, and, like us, they each have their own pain threshold.
 There are the really stoic ones, and there are the wimps!

-We monitor your pet’s pain level continuously while they are with us, to ensure that they are comfortable after surgery.
+We monitor your pet’s pain level continuously while they are with us, to ensure they are comfortable after surgery.
 Additionally, we practice what is called multi-modal pain therapy, which means that we target different parts of the pain pathways with different types of drugs to provide maximum relief.
-Typically we also discharge patients with anti-inflammatory/pain control medication, to be continued at home for a few days.
+Typically we also discharge patients with anti-inflammatory/pain control medication, to be continued at home.

 The Day Of The Procedure